devanbenz/static-site-gen/themes/boring/content/blog/intro.md

 journal to
 have a place for spilling out my thoughts, goals, and technical musings.
 It's overwhelming putting yourself out there but this is a step in the right direction. *Please* do not take anything and everything I say as matter of fact.
-I hold the title software engineer but that does not make me an authority on the subject any more then anyone else who reads this blog.
+I hold the title software engineer but that does not make me an authority on the subject any more than anyone else who reads this blog.

 # Where am I?